bioidiap/bob.bio.base/doc/vanilla_biometrics_features.rst

 The :py:class:`~bob.bio.base.database.CSVDatasetCrossValidation` takes only one CSV file of identities and creates the necessary sets pseudo-randomly.

-The format of the CSV file is the same as in :py:class:`~bob.bio.base.database.CSVDatasetDevEval`, comma separated with a header:
+The format of the CSV file is the same as in :py:class:`~bob.bio.base.database.CSVDataset`, comma separated with a header:

 .. code-block:: text